andlo/mycroft-skills-list-gitbook/skills/communications-skill.LinusS1.md

 ---
-description: An intercom, and soon to be messaging, and video calling skill for Mycroft!
+description: An intercom, messaging, and video calling skill for Mycroft!
 ---

 ### _communications-skill.LinusS1_